XDKejin/java_files_of_my_study/README.md

 ![calculator screenshoot](https://github.com/XDKejin/java_files_of_my_study/blob/master/screenshot/calculator.jpg)

-this program can run simple calculation
+this program can run simple calculation.
+It is complied by javaFX.